evgenyb/aks-workshops/01-aks-and-k8s-101/labs/lab-04/readme.md

 ## Estimated completion time - xx min

 If you managed to solve all tasks and you still have some time, feel free to do labs marked as `Optional`.
-If you done with all  `Optional`, try to do some `Exercises` :)

 ## Goals